Management of Sites Requiring Accelerated Remediation

 The remediation project involved an excavation area of over 700 square meters, with approximately 5,500 cubic meters of excavated soil turned and aerated, and about 650 tons of polluted soil transported offsite.
 Following verification by the Nantou County Environmental Protection Bureau, the site was delisted, with the remediation period reduced from four years to one year and expenses decreased by approximately NT$50 million.

-The land was transferred to the Nantou County Government to construct environmental protection facilities for processing local food waste and organic sludge.
-The facility is expected to process 30,000 tons of sludge annually, generating approximately NT$50 million in revenue.
-Part of this revenue is allocated to reimburse the Soil and Groundwater Pollution Remediation Fund, enabling reinvestment in future remediation projects, achieving multiple objectives such as the sustainable use of soil and groundwater resources, restoration of land value, and local revitalization.
+The land was subsequently commissioned to the Nantou County Government to attract investment for the construction of an organic waste resource center, addressing local food waste and organic sludge treatment needs.
+The facility is expected to process 30,000 tons of waste annually, generating approximately NT$75 million in revenue.
+Part of this revenue is allocated to reimburse the Soil and Groundwater Pollution Remediation Fund, enabling reinvestment in future remediation projects, achieving multiple objectives such as the sustainable use of soil and groundwater resources and restoration of land value.

 Green and Sustainable Remediation ApproachIn addition to soil and groundwater pollution remediation, we will also promote green and sustainable remediation methods, seeking and applying sustainable solutions to address polluted sites.
-At the same time, we will adopt best management practices to minimize the environmental impact of remediation efforts, ensuring that remediation actions are not only effective but also cause minimal disruption to the environment.
+At the same time, we will adopt best management practices to minimize environmental impact, ensuring that remediation or management actions are effective while causing minimal disruption to the environment.

 - Data Source: Soil and Groundwater Pollution Remediation Fund Management Board